17M Propagation Group Roundtable

-The 17 meter Propagation Roundtable is an informal group (We are Not a Net) that meets daily officially starting at 1200 Eastern Time on or near the primary frequency of 18.165 MHz 17 Meter USB.
+The 17 meter Propagation Group Roundtable is an informal group (We are Not a Net) that meets daily on or near the primary frequency of 18.165 MHz/ 17 Meter USB.
 Alternate frequencies of 18.153 MHz or 18.123 MHz (Plus or Minus QRM) may be used if the the band is too crowded.

 Early check-ins typically rag chew prior to start.
-We are led by a Control Operator (aka, “Bus Driver”) who directs round table communications and manages a list of check-in stations.
-Stations who typically serve in this role are MARC, W0KYZ in Arkansas, ROBERT, W5IUA in Virginia, ROB, AA1BS in Maine, and ELLIS W5MZM in New Mexico.
+We are led by a Control Operator (aka, "Bus Driver") who directs round table communications and manages a list of check-in stations.
+Stations who typically serve in this role are MARC, W0KYZ in Arkansas, ROBERT, W5IUA in Virginia, ROB, AA1BS in Maine.

 Due to the nature of 17 meter propagation conditions, many access Software Defined Radio (SDR) online receivers to improve the ability to hear stations that otherwise cannot be directly copied.
 NOTE 1